smartflow-7/StockUp/README.md

 - **Code Editor** : `VS Code` is the main IDE used for writing and debugging both the backend and frontend of the app's code
 - **Mobile simuation** : `Android Studio` was used for simulating the stockUp app during it's development
 - **Collaboration** : `GitHub` was used as the medium for team member contributions and project tracking.
+- **UI/UXDesign**    : The UI/UX was prototyped using `Figma` with a strong focus on accessibility, gamification elements, and clarity for beginner-level users.
-- **Design**    : `Figma` was used to design the UI/UXy prototypes, the app's workflow UI/UX wireframes,
+, the app's workflow UI/UX wireframes,
 - **Authentication**:  ` RESTful API` used for authentications
 - **API References**:
    - NASDAQ API – Nigerian stock news